CodeYourFuture/syllabus/docs/git/branches/branches.md

 #### Naming

 Just like with variables and files, you want to name your branches in ways that will help you remember/understand what they're for.
-We normally name git branches with 1-5 words, with no spaces.
+We normally name Git branches with 1-5 words, with no spaces.
 Some good examples:

 - `add-story`
 - `make-button-red`